taksaru/Game-Guides/BOTW/10 - Hebra1.md

 * Korok 321: Lilies to W
 * Korok 322: Lilies to N
 * Korok 323: Flower trail along stone crossing to E
-* Korok 324: Rock to NE
+* Korok 324: Rock to NE  -- MOVE TO UPPER SECTION WITH GEE Ha'rah
 * Korok 325: Balloon near water to NW
 * Korok 326: Race to NW
 * Korok 327: Rock to W